Adam Hickey

 When I started in design, I thought success meant visual polish.
 Over time, I learned the real craft lives in alignment, and that most design problems are communication problems about how people make decisions together.

-What I look for now is whether a design keeps guiding people long after the project ends.
+What I look for now is whether the system keeps guiding people long after the project ends.
 That’s the test.

 1. Craft